infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

 generation is not allowed for parameters under multivariate distribution during parameter definition.
 However, if the parameter is defined first without supports, [`fill_in_supports!`](@ref) allows for supports generation.
-For example, for a 2D random variable `xi` under a multivariate Gaussian distribution, we can generate supports for it in the following way:
+For example, for a 2D random variable `ξ` under a multivariate Gaussian distribution, we can generate supports for it in the following way:
 ```jldoctest supp_gen_defined
 julia> dist = MvNormal([0., 0.], [1.
 0.; 0.
 2.])